abuach/cs450students/labs/lab7-rag4code.md

 **Task 5.2:** Run and evaluate code understanding quality.

 **Reflections:**
-1. Does RAG provide helpful explanations?
+1. Does the RAG system provide helpful explanations?

 ---